tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   network resource sharing amongst slice policies, and reservation preference to prioritize any reservations of a specific slice policy over others.

-- Topology membership policies: This defines policies that dictate node/link/function network resource topology association for a specific slice policy.
+- Topology membership policies: This defines topology filter policies that dictate node/link/function network resource topology association for a specific slice policy.